ProFatXuanAll/language-model-playground/doc/source/glossary.rst

         All available language models.

   NFKC
-    **Unicode normalization** is a process which convert full-width character into half-width, convert same glyph into same unicode, etc.
+    **Unicode normalization** is a process which converts full-width character into half-width, convert same glyph into same unicode, etc.
     It is a standard tool to preprocess text.